danpeirce/pico-corne/readme.md

-# Micropython Code for Corne like Keyboard
+# CircuitPython Code for Corne like Keyboard

 The design goals are for a DIY keyboard in a Corne like layout.